noahehall/theBookOfNoah/databases/mysql_new.md

   - `create server` for use with the federated storage engine to set the connection parameters
     - the values given are stored int he mysql db in the server table in a new row
     - server name cannot exceed 63 chars
-    - if an option is not give, the default will b ean empty string
+    - if an option is not give, the default`create server` will b ean empty string

 ## TABLES - database & table schema
+  - reference table: is referenced by another table via a primary key
+    - e.g. books table will reference authors table

-  - `create table` create a new table within a database -
+  - `create table` create a new table within a database
+  - OPTIONS
     - `temporary` create a temporary table that can be accessed only by the current connection thread and is not accessible by other users

     - `delay_key_write` delays updates of indexes until the table is closed
     - 1 = enable
     - 0 = disable

     - `row_format` instructs the storage engine how to store rows of data
     - myisam tables
       - dynamic - variable length
       - fixed -
       - compressed - requires the utility myisampack
       - redundant - change a compressed myisam to uncompressed
     - compact - for innodb tables

+    - `character set` - sets the character set to use for character data in the table
+    - `collate` - how the data is alphabetized
+    - `checksum` - enables/disables a checksum for a table
+      - 0 = disable
+      - 1 = enable
+    - `comment` - add notes for yourself/other table administrators regarding a table

+### COLUMN OPTIONS
+  - `auto_increment = NUMBER` set the starting point for an auto incrementing column

+  - `on delete restrict` do not allow a row forone table to be removed from another table without first removing the foreign key record

+  - `foreign key` an index that refers to a key/index in another table
+  - `PRIMARY KEY`
+  - `UNIQUE`
+    - duplicates: occur only when columns defined as unique contain the same value

+### COLUMN TYPES
+- enum(key1, keyX)
+- int
+- text
+- varchar(length)
+- text
+ - variable data type
+ - can hold very large amounts of data, up to 64 kilobytes -

 ## VIEWS database & table schema
   - notes